Szvejk/Szvejk/README.md

 Hi👋
 I’m Sara Szwejkowska.
-I’m from Giżycko but I have lived in Gdańsk since 2 years.
+I’m from Giżycko but I have lived in Gdańsk for 2 years.
 I’m interested in React since December 2021 year.
 It was fall in love from first sight :)
 I’m currently learning to write code in JS and I’m focused on creating as many projects as possible - because as we know - practice teaches us the most.